cis3296f25/02-fnateam/README.md

    - Hooter, Gritty and Philly Phanatic starting at the lounge
    - Phang starts in the utilty room
    - Franklin starts in the BallCart

 3. Each mascot will randomly move to adjacent rooms where eventually they will reach the office where you reside.
+   - Your visibility to the room may be distrupted.

-4. There is also a TU Alert, that will be sent to the player randomly, and depending on the type of message, certain mascot will be more aggressive and move more often.
+5. There is also a TU Alert, that will be sent to the player randomly, and depending on the type of message, certain mascot will be more aggressive and move more often.

-5. To defend yourself, there are 2 methods:
+6. To defend yourself, there are 2 methods:
    - In the office, there are 2 doors and 1 vent where you can use the flashlight to scare off the mascots at the door/vent
    - Each rooms you see on the camera have a seal door feature that prevents the mascot from entering or leaving the room.
+   - All animontric can be flashed but Hooter can only be stalled, as the flash from the light will cause it to attack.

-6. Finally, there is a power system where the actions you do such as opening the camera, sealing the rooms, or flashing the doors/vent will take a certain percentage of the power.
+7. Finally, there is a power system where the actions you do such as opening the camera, sealing the rooms, or flashing the doors/vent will take a certain percentage of the power.
    - When the power reaches 0, it will autamatically go into a recharge state, where you are essentially a sitting duck.

+Additional Features:

+1. As the night progress, strange sound will be played.

+2. On the home page, there is a custom setting that allows the player to create a custom night where the ai levels are set by the player.

 #Project Board